vuejs/docs/src/guide/reusability/composables.md

 import { toValue } from 'vue'

 function useFeature(maybeRefOrGetter) {
+  // If maybeRefOrGetter is a ref or a getter,
-  // if maybeRef is indeed a ref, its .value will be returned
+  // its normalized value will be returned.
-  // otherwise, maybeRef is returned as-is const value = toValue(maybeRefOrGetter)
+  // Otherwise, it is returned as-is. const value = toValue(maybeRefOrGetter)
 }
 ```